moka-guys/dnanexus_varscan2/Readme.md

 ## What does this app do?

-This app is a variant and somatic mutation/CNV caller.
-Generates a vcf.
+This app is a somatic mutation/CNV caller.

-The app generates an mpileup from a bam file then uses Varscan2 to call variants.

-This app uses Varscan2 mpileup2cns command to make consensus calls on SNP/Indel/Reference from a mpileup file.
+This app can preform variant calling on multiple samples.

 ## What are typical use cases for this app?

-This app is typically used after sequencing alignment, to generate a vcf of variants identified.
+Varscan2 is used to detect variation (CNV and SNV) in somatic cancer testing.
+This is used to test samples being processed by the SWIFT amplicon panels (inputs and outputs are described below in the readme).

+Varscan2 variant calling is performed after alignment and the output vcf will be uploaded into Ingenuity for annotation and filtering.

 ## What inputs are required for this app to run?

 This app requires the following data:

 - Compressed reference genome including `*.fa` and `*.fa.fai` (`*.tar.gz`)
-- BAM files (`*.bam`)
+- BAM file(s) (`*.bam`)
 - BED file of regions of intrest, for filtering output vcf (`*.bed`) (optional)

 This app requires the following inputs [default]: